 Making a Transfer on Mobile

 Have you moved money from one physical (you know, real-world) account to another and need to reflect that in YNAB?
-No problem.
+No problem, it's easy in the mobile app.
 How your transfer is recorded depends on how those real-world accounts are set up in YNAB.

 Entering a Transfer